Search

 New Legislation

-Draft law No. 8388 (“The First Draft Law”) was published on 23 May 2024 and includes an amendment to the Luxembourg tax code clarifying the conditions required for a redemption of a class of shares to qualify as a partial liquidation (“Alphabet Shares”), a simplification of the minimum net worth tax (“NWT”) brackets applicable to Luxembourg entities and a new election to treat tax exempt dividends and capital gains as taxable.
+Draft law No. 8388 (“The First Draft Law”) was published on 23 May 2024 and includes an amendment to the Luxembourg tax code clarifying the conditions required for a redemption of a class of shares to qualify as a partial liquidation (“Share Class Repatriations”), a simplification of the minimum net worth tax (“NWT”) brackets applicable to Luxembourg entities and a new election to treat tax exempt dividends and capital gains as taxable.

-Draft law No. 8414 (“The Second Draft Law”) was subsequently published on 17 July 2024 and includes further proposed tax measures.
-These include a new exemption for actively traded ETF Mutual Funds (UCITS), reducing the Luxembourg corporate income tax rate, expanding the profit-sharing bonus regime for employees, a new and improved impatriate tax regime, tax exemptions on bonus for young professionals and several updates to the tax-exempt family wealth management company.
+Draft law No. 8414 (“The Second Draft Law”) was published on 17 July 2024 and includes further proposed tax measures.
+These include a new exemption for actively traded UCITS ETF Funds, reducing the corporate income tax rate applicable to Luxembourg corporations, expanding the profit-sharing bonus regime for employees, a new and improved impatriate tax regime, tax exemptions on bonuses for young professionals and several updates to the tax-exempt family wealth management company.

-2. each class of shares has distinct economic rights defined in the articles of association such as: preferential dividends, exclusive profit rights for a determined period, return linked to performance of directly / indirectly held assets or activities; and
+b) each class of shares must have distinct economic rights defined in the articles of incorporation (such as: preferential dividends, exclusive profit rights for a determined period, return linked to performance of directly / indirectly held assets or activities, etc.); and

-The First Draft Law also specifically mentions that the share class redemption will still be subject to Luxembourg’s anti-abuse rules.
+The First Draft Law also specifically mentions that such share class redemption will be subject to anti-abuse rules applicable in Luxembourg.

 Simplifying the Minimum Net Worth Tax Regime

-The new simplified brackets are as follows based on the value of total assets held by the Luxembourg company:
+The new simplified brackets are as follows and are based on the value of total assets on the balance sheet of a Luxembourg company:

 Election to Tax Certain Exempt Dividends and Capital Gains